ehgeraldo/ehgeraldo/README.md

 ## Estatística no GitHub 📈:

+- 😊Thanks for visiting.
+- ✌Enjoy it!! o/

 <!--
 **ehgeraldo/ehgeraldo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.